Support Policies

 4. Features have been tested on physical devices.

-5. All public APIs have gone through extensive critical review.
+5. All public APIs have undergone extensive critical review.

 6. Code analysis warnings have been addressed for public APIs.